Transfer Student Admissions

 The Office of Transfer Affairs reviews each college-level course taken by transfer candidates accepted for admission.
 Transfer candidates are notified electronically with their official credit evaluation.
 To receive transfer credit, a course must have been taken at a regionally accredited degree-granting college or university for credit; it must be comparable in content, nature, and intensity to a course offered at UVM; and the grade earned must be comparable to a C or higher as indicated on an official transcript.
 The dean (or their designate) of the college or school determines the applicability of the transfer course(s) to the student’s degree requirements at the university.
 Credit is given for course content only once; it is the student’s responsibility not to duplicate courses.
 There are limits on the number of credits transferred that may be applied to the degree program and the major selected.
 In general, 30 of the last 45 credits earned for the UVM degree must be taken at the university.

-All transfer credit remains provisional until the transfer student successfully completes one semester of course work as a degree student at UVM.
 The UVM grade-point average reflects only course work taken here.
 Grades from other institutions are not calculated into the UVM GPA and will not appear on a UVM transcript.